multimodalart/grog/README.md

 # Grog 🖖

 ## Gradio 🤝 Cog

-** Experimental: things are work in progress and can break **
+**Experimental: things are work in progress and can break**

 [Cog](https://github.com/replicate/cog) is an open source tool by [Replicate](https://replicate.com) that aims to package machine learning models into reproducible docker container.
 It creates an API and can be used locally or hosted in platforms like [Replicate](https://replicate.com)

 [Gradio](https://gradio.app) is an open source tool by [Hugging Face](https://huggingface.co) that aims to create easy demos and web UIs for machine learning models, with few lines of code and pure python.
 Such UIs can be used locally, or hosted in cloud machines or [Hugging Face Spaces](https://huggingface.co/spaces).

-Grog creates a Gradio UI for a Cog application
+Grog creates a Gradio UI for a Cog application 🌈

 ## Installing
 To use `grog`, you should first install it's requirements